acisops/acis_anomaly_pages/source/hi_lo_anomaly.rst

   for the first three output nodes and large and positive for the fourth output node.

 Both of these symptoms can be observed from one of the PMON pages.
-We should also receive red alert emails from PMON which say "Repeated consecutive overclock values of 0 or 4095" and/or "Repeated consecutive delta-overclocks outside expected range".
+We should also receive red alert emails and text messages from PMON which say "Repeated consecutive overclock values of 0 or 4095" and/or "Repeated consecutive delta-overclocks outside expected range".

 What is the first response?
 ---------------------------